Cumulocity-IoT/cumulocity-vision-ai-app-examples/README.md

 ## 🏗️ Building from Source (Optional)

 If you wish to modify and build the AI applications yourself, instructions are provided within each demo's respective directory.
-You will typically need the a Python developer environment.
+You will typically need a Python developer environment.

 ## 🤝 Contributing